rinamishra/IndiaAI-Hackathon-2024/README.md

 │   ├── evaluate.py            # Model evaluation script
 ├── models/
 │   ├── best_model.pkl         # Here, we have added a placeholder for the Google Drive link that contains all the models.
+├── Submodels/
+│   ├──          # Here, we have added a placeholder for the Google Drive link that contains all the Submodels.
 ├── outputs/
 │   ├── evaluation_report.txt  # Text report of evaluation metrics
 │   ├── confusion_matrix.png   # Confusion matrix visualization
 ├── README.md                  # Project documentation

 The "Models" folder does not contain the actual models due to size limitations.
 However, we have provided a link to a Google Drive folder that contains all the models.
-You can access the models via the following link: www.sjd.dsggh.
+You can access the models via the following link: (https://drive.google.com/drive/folders/12SHU7rQauIodFaSyHYUnhsHLD9iLzD2A).And the link for submodels is https://drive.google.com/drive/folders/1-JWpL3xzudw0rQq2VlywmgiFvuxnBYO9

 ```